Daminoup88/WattSeal/SECURITY.md

 ## Scaphandre RAPL Driver (Windows)

-On Windows, WattSeal uses the **Scaphandre RAPL driver**, a minimal signed kernel-mode driver, to read CPU Model Specific Registers (MSRs) required for RAPL energy counters.
-This replaces the previous generic MSR driver and reduces the exposed surface to the read-only operations WattSeal needs.
+On Windows, WattSeal uses **WinRing0**, a third-party signed kernel-mode driver, to read CPU Model Specific Registers (MSRs).
+This is currently the only mechanism available to access hardware RAPL energy counters on Windows without building a custom kernel driver (that would be flagged by Windows Defender if not signed).
+Precise CPU measurements are a core requirement of WattSeal – without them the application cannot fulfil its primary purpose.

 ### Why it exists